- Image Galleries

 The area displayed in the map shown here is perhaps a half hour’s drive east of Portland on Interstate 84, depending upon which exit you choose.
-Multnomah Falls, roughly in the center of the map, is by far the most visited of the Columbia Gorge waterfalls prior to the Eagle Creek fire in 2017.
+Multnomah Falls, roughly in the center of the map, was by far the most visited of the Columbia Gorge waterfalls prior to the Eagle Creek fire in 2017.
 If you look up “Multnomah Falls” on Google Images, you’ll quickly see why.
 Besides being photogenic, the hike to the Multnomah viewpoint is relatively short.

-Therefore, I decided to explore the waterfalls in Oneonta Gorge, a bit farther east on the south side of Highway 30.
-Officially, there are four waterfalls along Oneonta Gorge Trail #424; the best one is Triple Falls, which is an easy-to-moderate hike for middle-aged folks like myself.
+In 2014, I explored the waterfalls in Oneonta Gorge on the south side of Highway 30.
+Officially, there are four waterfalls along Oneonta Gorge Trail #424; the best one is Triple Falls, which is an easy-to-moderate hike for young-at-heart guys like myself.
 There’s a bridge that spans the creek above the falls, which is a nice touch for a waterfall scene.
 However, the falls themselves are definitely the main attraction.

 The rock formation over which the water drops has an interesting diagonal pattern, which will be more visible in the early 2020s if the bottom of this pool is not still clogged with fallen trees.
 I would have liked to get to the bottom of the gorge for a closer view; in fact, a few adventurous souls have done just that, and returned with nice low-angle pictures of Triple Falls.
 The alteration of Oneonta Gorge by mudslides may make access to the bottom easier, but in 2014 the gorge was steep and slippery.
-I didn’t try it.
-Experienced climbers with the proper gear aren’t bothered much by wet mossy rocks and tangled vines... but I’m a casual hiker, not a rock climber!
+I didn’t attempt it.
+I’m a casual hiker, not a rock climber!

 There were perhaps a dozen hikers between the overlook from which I shot this picture and the footbridge in the background.
 The trail on either end of the bridge allows easy access to the creek—so easy, in fact, that many of us explored the rocky creek bed under the big mossy log on the right side of the creek, as well as the pools just to the left of the log.
 It was actually great fun, but at the height of the spring runoff, poking around the water might not have been as safe.
 A creek surging over its banks is a wonderful thing to watch... but only from a distance.
 Something to keep in mind if you have kids with you.
-Come to think of it, though, I can’t recall any of my kids accidentally slipping into the drink once per vacation.
+While raising my family, my kids were more agile than I was—and I usually slipped into the drink once per vacation.
 That’s one way to teach your kids caution, but I can’t recommend it!

-I have thought about returning to the Columbia Gorge in the fall, when the foliage is turning to warmer colors, but have yet to do so.
-Some of the waterfalls in the area look great in autumn.
+In autumn, warm red and yellow colors begin to appear in the green foliage, and some of the trails in the Columbia Gorge look especially nice.
 Regardless of the season, though, I recommend hiking the waterfall trails when the sky is overcast—or perhaps near dawn or dusk—because patchy sunlight usually causes headaches for photographers using tripods and slow shutter speeds.